bhuvanmalik007/battleship/README.md

 ### Instructions to run the code:
 - Clone the repo.
-- Change directory to the cloned repo.
+- Change directory in your CLI to the cloned repo.
 - Run the project on any HTTP server.
 - **OR** use the command `npx serve` (Prerequisite: Node.js version > 5.4)